arg0NNY/BetterAnimations/docs/create/overridables.md

 ## Defining an override

-To define an override, provide an object to `override` property of an _Overridable_ with a set of conditions inside `for` property and the list of properties to override **if all of the provided conditions are met**.
+To define an override, provide an object to `override` property of an _Overridable_ with a set of conditions inside `for` property and the list of properties to override **if all the provided conditions are met**.

 ```json
 {